JeffRodgers/Getting-and-Cleaning-Data-Course-Project---JR/CodeBook.md

+#Introduction

+The R code run_analysis.R downloads the Human Activity Recognition Using Smartphones Data Set from the internet and then aggregates the data into a tidy dataset.

+The training and test datasets are merged and a list of features wanted is extracted, and aggregatged by activity and subject id and then a mean of each feature is taken.

+The final results are shown in the file tidy.txt

+#Steps in run_analysis.R

+* Download and unzip data file
+* Merges the training and the test sets to create one data set.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
+* Uses descriptive activity names to name the activities in the data set
+* Appropriately labels the data set with descriptive variable names.
+* Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #Data Dictionary

 The following text is from the data description text file that comes with the online dataset, it is used in its entirety as a data dictionary.